Joshua 5:9-12 — After the Israelites cross the Jordan, the disgrace of Egypt is over, the manna stops and the people eat the bounty of the land.

 - The father has a celebration.

-But wait, a step is missing in the third story.
+A step is missing in the third story.
 The woman searches high and low for the coin.
 The shepherd leaves the 99 to search for the lost sheep.
 Who goes to look for the son?
 Who should have gone?
 In another story, Cain asks, “Am I my brother’s keeper?”

 How we love to focus on the sin of the younger brother, and when we do, we miss the sin of the older brother – the point of the story.
 We focus on the splinter in the other’s eye and miss the log in ours.
 Jesus’ critique of the religious establishment is that they are so caught up in their religious mumbo-jumbo, they really don’t seem to give a rip about the lost.
 This is older brother stuff.